Updated September 2021

 - EMERGENCY MANAGEMENT LINKS FOR ALBERTA

 For more preparedness content, tools and resources, visit alberta.ca/beprepared.

 The warm weather and ease of some restrictions creates the right conditions to safely strengthen connections with the people in your neighborhood.
 Knowing and trusting the people in your community builds resilience and reduces stress during difficult times.

 - Taking regular walks, smiling and waving to the people you see.

-- Organizing or attending a socially distanced neighbourhood event.
+- Organizing or attending a socially distanced neighborhood event.

 For more ideas on how to safely connect with your neighbours watch this 60 second video.